Height Pairing on Higher Cycles and Mixed Hodge Structures II: Introduction

 \subsection{Layout}

 We now describe the organization of the paper.
-In \S \ref{preliminaries}, we give an account of the basic ingredients needed for the paper, namely a short description of rational mixed Hodge structures with the de Rham and Betti conjugations, a weak $\R$-Hodge complex, and higher Chow groups with its associated mixed Hodge extension class.
-In \S \ref{sec:deligne-splitting-height} we introduce the first key concept of this article, namely the notion of heights associated eith framed mixed Hodge structures, provide examples, and prove several properties associated with it.
-In \S \ref{sec:cohom-results} and \S \ref{sec:spac-diff-forms} we set up the machineries for \S \ref{sec:main-construction}.
+In \S \ref{preliminaries}, we give an account of the basic ingredients needed for the paper.
+We provide a short description of the rational mixed Hodge structures with the de Rham and Betti conjugations, a weak $\R$-Hodge complex, higher Chow groups with their associated mixed Hodge extension class, and Goncharov's regulator current.
+In \S \ref{sec:deligne-splitting-height} we introduce the first key concept of this article, namely the notion of heights associated with framed mixed Hodge structures, provide examples, and prove several properties associated with it.
+In \S \ref{sec:cohom-results} and \S \ref{sec:spac-diff-forms}, we set up the machinery for \S \ref{sec:main-construction}.
 In \S \ref{sec:cohom-results} we prove several results associated with the cohomology of the relative space $(X\setminus A, B\setminus A\cap B)$, and its behavior with respect to blow-ups and cup products.
 In \S \ref{sec:spac-diff-forms} we introduce and prove properties of the space $E^{\ast}_{X}(\si A, \rd B)$ of forms slowly increasing along $A$ and rapidly decreasing along $B$.
 In the cases of our interest, we show that this complex computes the cohomology groups of \S \ref{sec:cohom-results}, and that all the cohomology operations of \S \ref{sec:cohom-results} can be represented by the corresponding ones of this complex.
 Finally, in \S \ref{sec:main-construction} we develop the framed mixed Hodge structures associated with a pair of higher cycles, the central theme of this paper.
-The key result here is Theorem \ref{thm:5}, which helps us to circumvent the issue arising through the lack of local product situation.
-For the convenience of the reader, we state at the very end of the paper in \S \ref{sec:resol-sing} the precise version of Hironaka's resolution of singularities.
+The key result here is Theorem \ref{thm:5}, which helps us to circumvent the issue arising from the lack of local product situation.
+For the convenience of the reader, we state a precise version of Hironaka's resolution of singularities at the very end of the paper in \S \ref{sec:resol-sing}.
 We use it crucially in \S \ref{sec:main-construction}.